Gokulsrinivas98/Haptics/README.md

 <details>
 <summary>:eyes: Show Details</summary>
 Running time simultaneous recursive traversal of the two BVHs results in a bounding volume test tree.
 The tree obtained is as follows.
-The tree is then traversed in a Depth First Search method to find the colliding leaf nodes
+The tree is then traversed in a Depth First Search method to find the colliding leaf nodes.
 </details>

 ### Collision Check: